mkropat/mkropat.github.io/_drafts/branching-strategies-for-avoiding-merge-hell.md

 Personally I rebase when it's easy (and guaranteed to not mess anyone else up), while the rest of the time I just merge.
 Having a clean, linear history is nice but it's rare that I look at it.
-Most of the time
+Most of the time FIXME

 ### Notes